 The washing out of light areas that happens in prints deprives the artist of the specific information about local color and true value contrast.

-The only good thing about this flattening of values is that it helps seeing the composition in big shapes, without getting distracted by the minor shifts in value and color.
+The only good thing about this flattening of values is that it helps to see the composition in big shapes, without getting distracted by the minor shifts in value and color.

-In my experience, for example, skies become either a darker blue or a paler blue.
-Every single time I try to capture a colorful sunset with a camera I get disappointed by the results.
-They are never as striking and colorful as observed in person.
+For example, skies become either a darker blue or a paler blue.
+If you ever tried to capture a colorful sunset with a camera you know what I'm talking about.
+Colors are never as striking and bright as observed in person.

 Often when photographing tall objects or buildings, we hold the camera at an angle, pointing up.